typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Manual Alternate Access

-There is one special feature that is used to determine the alternates displayed in the glyph access palette in popular design software.
-This feature `aalt` is processed after all other substitution features regardless of where you have it ordered in your feature definitions.
+There is one special feature, `aalt`, that is used to determine the alternates displayed in the glyph access palette in popular design software.

 There are a couple of different ways to define the rules in this feature, but I prefer to do it manually with individual one from many rules.